 Oyster Recycling & Reef Build Initiative Grant Awarded to The Outside Foundation

-The Outside Foundation is a local non-profit with a mission to get kids outside and to protect and preserve our local environment.
+_About The Outside Foundation_ The Outside Foundation is a local non-profit with a mission to get kids outside and to protect and preserve our local environment.
 The Foundation is dedicated to creating awareness, expanding knowledge, and developing a responsible understanding of nature and the environment.
-Ongoing projects of the Foundation include trash clean-ups by kayak, donation programs and the Kids in Kayaks program, which aims to get every 7th grader in Beaufort County out kayaking.
+Ongoing projects of the Foundation include trash clean-ups by kayak, donation programs and the Kids in Kayaks program, which has a goal to get every 7th grader in Beaufort County out kayaking.

 _About The Patagonia Environmental Grants and Support Program_ The Patagonia Environmental Grants and Support Program gives 1% of our sales to support environmental organizations around the world, funding at the grassroots level in countries and communities where we have people on the ground.
 At Patagonia, we think that business can inspire solutions to the environmental crisis.
 This means that what we make and how we make it must cause the least harm to the environment.
 We evaluate raw materials, invest in innovative technologies, and rigorously police our waste.
 We also use a portion of our sales to support grassroots groups working to make a real difference (our “Earth Tax,” to mitigate the damage we do).
 Our mission is to build the best product, cause no unnecessary harm, use business to inspire and implement solutions to the environmental crisis.
 For more information about Patagonia please visit www.patagonia.com